simhaonline/backup-1/README.md

 ### Prerequisites

+* Composer

-PHP including the following modules are required to run the application.
+PHP version **7.2** or greater is required, including the following modules.

 * php-bz2
 * php-cli